-If you’re only as good as your last film, and especially as good as your last film’s receipts at the box office, then film director Ronald Neame must have been at his peak when “The Poseidon Adventure” (1972) was released, the first and most successful of a string of all-star cast disaster films made during the 1970s.
+Suppose you’re only as good as your last film, and especially as good as your last film’s receipts at the box office.
+In that case, film director Ronald Neame must have been at his peak when “The Poseidon Adventure” (1972) was released, the first and most successful of a string of all-star cast disaster films made during the 1970s.

 But was he really?
 I had my doubts.
 Why?
 Simply because Mr. Neame, a British-born filmmaker, a survivor of a generation of film pioneers and alive and kickin’ at ninety-two when I met him in Beverly Hills in 2003, was an all-round cinematographer-screenwriter-producer-turned-director of various screen classics made throughout the entire 20th century.
-When we were talking, Mr. Neame said at one point: “I went all the way through the growing pains of sound, the aggravations, the irritations, with the cameramen in the camera booth, sound people in the sound booth—the bloody great microphone had to be only one inch above the actor otherwise the sound was no good, there were shadows all over the walls, everybody had a miserable time till we really got used to it.
-And look at us,” he smiled, “here we are now!”
+When we were talking, Mr. Neame said at one point, “I went all the way through the growing pains of sound, the aggravations, the irritations, with the cameramen in the camera booth, sound people in the sound booth—the bloody great microphone had to be only one inch above the actor otherwise the sound was no good, there were shadows all over the walls, everybody had a miserable time till we really got used to it.
+And look at us, here we are now!”
 Voilà!

-Mr. Neame, could you tell me a little bit about your background?
+Mr. Neame, could you tell a bit of your background?
 Who were your parents?

 You started at the bottom.
 In 1927, you joined Elstree Studios in London as a messenger boy and call boy before moving up to still photographer and assistant cameraman with Hitchcock’s “Blackmail” as his first major assignment.
 How did that come about?